 - Don't put in a spot which will expose it to constant direct sunlight.

 That sheepskin rug you have in your bedroom or the one you have bought especially for your reading nook in the living room isn't going to clean itself when needed.
 If hand washing seems like too big of a hassle or you are simply scared not to harm your favourite rug, then "Number One Carpet Cleaning" will gladly offer their professional rug cleaning services to anyone struggling to find someone, who will properly take care of their unique floor covering.

-If you want to leave all your sheepskin rugs in good hands, just give us a call on 020 3632 3212
+If you want to leave all your sheepskin rugs in good hands, just give us a call on our UK number 020 3632 3212

 BOOK A STAIN REMOVAL